liip/LiipFunctionalTestBundle/README.md

 This will download the necessary components, compile the validator and run it.
 This will require about 10 minutes on the first run.

-Once the validator is executed it can be reached at http://localhost:8888/
+Once the validator is executed it can be reached at http://localhost:8888/ Further instructions on how to build the validator can be found at http://validator.github.io/validator/#build-instructions.

 Execution
 ---------